Extended Substitution Tilings

-In this post I preset a novel class of quasiperiodic tilings which I call Extended Substitution Tilings (EST).
+In this post I present a novel mathematical tool for developing quasiperiodic tilings which I call Extended Substitution Tilings (EST).
 EST may be used to solve certain problems which are unsolvable using a standard substitution tiling.

 In a standard substitution tiling, inflation proceeds by applying the substitution rules n times.
 As n tends toward infinity, so the tiling expands to fill the entire plane.
 In an EST there are two sets of substitution rules, termed recursive(R) and terminal(T).
 Inflation proceeds in two corresponding phases: recursive and terminal.
 In the recursive phase R is applied n times.
 Then in the terminal phase T is applied just once.
 As n tends toward infinity, the tiling expands to fill the entire plane.